dionis/InstaShare/README.md

 *   **Docker / Docker Compose:** Used for containerization, enabling consistent development, testing, and deployment environments.
 *   **GitHub Actions:** Configured for Continuous Integration (CI) to automate testing on code pushes.

+### Directory Structure (`Backend/app`)
+The `app` directory organizes the backend logic into several modules:
+*   `alembic/`: Contains Alembic migration scripts and environment configurations for managing database schema changes.
+*   `auth/`: Handles all authentication-related logic, including JWT token creation, verification, and FastAPI dependencies for securing API routes.
+*   `compressed_files/`: A local directory used for storing compressed document files temporarily or for archival.
+*   `core/`: Houses core application components such as the main FastAPI application instance, global configuration settings, and Celery task definitions.
+*   `db/`: Contains modules related to database interaction, including SQLAlchemy engine and session setup, as well as utilities for database seeding and cleaning.
+*   `models/`: Defines SQLAlchemy ORM models, with each model (e.g., `User`, `Document`, `Role`) separated into its own file for better organization and maintainability.
+*   `schemas/`: Holds Pydantic schemas for data validation and serialization, crucial for defining the structure of API request and response bodies.
+*   `services/`: Implements the business logic for various entities (e.g., `UserService`, `DocumentService`), abstracting interactions with the database and external services.
+*   `sheduler_tasks/`: Contains the Celery application configuration and definitions for scheduled background tasks, such as the document compression process.
+*   `test/`: Dedicated to unit and integration tests for the backend services and API endpoints, ensuring the application's reliability.

 ### Testing
 The backend includes a comprehensive suite of tests to ensure reliability and correctness.
 *   **Framework:** `pytest` is used as the primary testing framework, with `pytest-asyncio` enabling testing of asynchronous functions.